RITVIKKAMASETTY/RITVIKKAMASETTY/README.md

 ## 💭 About Me

-I’m an AIML student with a passion for **problem solving**, **robust systems**, and **clean logic**.
+I’m an AIML student who loves solving problems with **clear logic** and **thoughtful systems**.

-I focus on:
+I focus on understanding *why* things work, how they fail at the edges, and how to fix them better.

+I enjoy working with:
-- Machine Learning
+- Machine Learning and AI
-- Cloud & DevOps
+- Cloud & DevOps tools
-- System Programming
+- System programming fundamentals
-- Algorithms & Data Structures
+- Algorithms and data structures

-**I write code that works for real problems,** and refine it until it holds up under pressure.
-I’m driven by curiosity and continuous improvement.
+**Guiding mindset:**
+Stuck → Analyze → Fix → Move forward

+---

+## 🎯 What I’m Doing Now

+- Writing cleaner and more reliable code
+- Thinking deeply about edge cases
+- Improving problem solving and design skills
+- Building tools that handle real-world scenarios

 ---